damastess/Fat32/README.md

 # What is this?

-This is a crude tool created as a part of an assignment during computer forensics course, extracting file metadata basing on the user-provided sector contained by the file.
+This repo contains a crude implementation of a tool created as a part of an assignment during computer forensics course, extracting file metadata based on the user-provided sector contained by the file.
 Currently (possibly ever) only FAT32 partition format, along with basic (no extended partitions) MBR partition table format is supported.

 ## Installation